BicycleTips/bicycletips.github.io/_posts/2022-06-06-Unbound-Grav24-2022-ride-review.md

 Post ride we put the bikes back on the rack and walked around town a bit to find a place for dinner.
 We ended up at the Mexican place right on Commercial, putting our names on the list and then wandering a bit more.
 The restaurant was packed with gravel riders and crew.
 We had a good meal, though service was slow, it was packed as previously stated, so I am completely fine with the slowness.
 I spent a bit of time talking with a guy from Smithville, MO.
 He was in town just for the group rides and the expo.
 He told me his first gravel ride was about an hour earlier when he joined a different group ride.
 He mentioned that he helped with the [Humphrey's Gravel Grinder](https://www.bikereg.com/humphrey-100-gravel-grinder) put on in Smithville, which happened a few weeks earlier.
 I may have to try to put that one on the calendar next year.

 # Friday
-Friday morning started with a 730am wakeup.
+Friday morning started with a 730am wake up.
 I haven't slept well in hotels in years, most definitely not when I am coming up on a big event, so sleeping until 730 was decent.
 A quick shower and then we headed out the door to get over towards the next group ride.
 This group ride was supposed to be the Chamois Buttr ride, we found the CB tent setup behind Mulready's, grabbed a little swag from the HED table, and then walked up the street to the donut shop on Commercial.
 We learned last year that their donuts are excellent, and we weren't disappointed for 2022.

 ## Shake out ride
 After a few donuts and juice we headed back to the car to get the bikes ready.
 A quick check over, change into our riding gear, and we were back at the Expo lining up for the ride.
 If there were a few hundred at the Thursday evening ride, it felt like there were a thousand for this one (likely 500, but maybe more).
 Once again I had the ride loaded up in my Garmin, so when we took off, and the entire group took a turn that wasn't on the route in my computer, we went off on our own.
 Exactly one block later we were back with the group as they simply took an extra turn VS the route we went.